-A course designed to increase fluency in spoken and written Spanish through intensive grammar presentation and review, through conversational practice, and through composition and reading.
-Prerequisite: SPAN 2311 or equivalent.
+A course designed to increase fluency in Spanish and provides further work with the four basic language skills: listening comprehension, speaking, reading, and writing.
+Course also emphasizes knowledge of Spanish culture and language through intensive grammar presentation and review, oral presentations, reading, and composition.
+Prerequisite: SPAN 2311 or equivalent